Aldo Arellano

-Aldo Misael Arellano Miranda (born 14 June 1995) is a Mexican professional footballer who plays as a midfielder for Oaxaca.
+Aldo Misael Arellano Miranda (born 14 June 1995) is a Mexican professional footballer who plays as a midfielder for Liga de Expansión MX club Oaxaca.

 Career

 Youth

 Arellano joined the youth academy of Querétaro in 2012.
-Which he than continued through Gallos Blancos Youth Academy successfully going through U-17 and U-20.
+Which he then continued through Gallos Blancos Youth Academy successfully going through U-17 and U-20.
 Until finally reaching the first team, Jaime Lozano being the coach promoting Arellano to first team.

 Querétaro F.C.

 On February 25, 2017, Arellano made his competitive Liga MX debut ending in a 4–3 win against UNAM.